iamtrask/iamtrask.github.io/_posts/2017-06-19-randomness.markdown

 header-img: "img/earthrise.jpg"
 ---

-<p><b>TLDR:</b> I've recently wondered about whether the Universe is truly random, and I thought I'd write down a few thoughts on the subject.</p>
+<p><b>TLDR:</b> I've recently wondered about whether the Universe is truly random, and I thought I'd write down a few thoughts on the subject.
+As a heads up, this post is more about sharing a personal journey I'm on than teaching a skill or tool (unlike many other blogposts).
+Feel free to chat with me about these ideas on Twitter as I'm still working through them myself and I'd love to hear your perspective.</p>

 <hr />
 <p>I typically tweet out new blogposts when they're complete <a href="https://twitter.com/iamtrask">@iamtrask</a>.
 Thank you for your time and attention, and I hope you enjoy the post.</p>